neildawson/neildawson.github.io/_work/storystudio.md

 I started by researching <mark>best practice</mark>, and put together a list of twelve <mark>design principles</mark> which informed all of our subsequent decisions.
 Here are a few of my favourites:

-- Let them be experts – They don’t read instructions, so teach with post-failure messaging instead of up-front directions.
+- **Let them be experts**\
+They don’t read instructions, so teach with post-failure messaging instead of up-front directions.
+- **Give pleasant surprises**\
-- Give pleasant surprises – Add easter eggs: unexpected delights like the pull-down-to-refresh animation on Snapchat.
+Add easter eggs: unexpected delights like the pull-down-to-refresh animation on Snapchat.
+- **Be playful**\
-- Be playful – Kids are already playful.
+Kids are already playful.
 We have to give them the opportunity to be playful in our app.
 Invite them to be silly.

 We asked some colleagues to bring their kids to work, so we could <mark>observe children using competitor apps</mark>.
 I wanted to understand what kids were capable of and how quickly they would grasp the necessary concepts, like sequentially building a movie frame by frame.